ivanitlearning/AWS-Associate-Courses/README.md

   - 10 Gbps: 10GBASE-LR
 - This is a **cross connect** to your customer router (requires VLANs/BGP)
 - You can connect to a partner router if extending to your location.
-  - Essentially you get a DX port on a DX router that you either need to connect to directly or via an AWS partner.
+  - Essentially you get a port on a DX router that you either need to connect to directly or via an AWS partner.
 - This is a single fiber optic cable from the AWS Managed DX port to your network.
 - You can run Virtual Interfaces (VIFs) over a single DX connect fiber optic line.
 - There is a one-to-many relationship between a DX line and VIFs.
 Therefore, you can multiple VIFs running on a single DX line.